DropleX: Liquid sensing on tablet touchscreens: design

 \subsubsection{Capturing liquid spreading behavior}

-Prior works~\cite{horstmann2021capacitive} on liquid sensing using capacitive sensing have focused on reporting the capacitance value at the centroid of the liquid deposit location.
-We note that using this alone is typically insufficient to obtain high classification accuracies at distinguishing between different liquids and classifications, and error bars between different classes overlap.
-This is due at least in part because a single centroid value does not capture spatial variations in how a liquid spreads.
+Prior work on capacitive liquid sensing~\cite{horstmann2021capacitive} have focused on reporting the capacitance value at the centroid of the liquid deposit location. \red{We note that using this alone is typically insufficient to distinguish between different liquids and classifications, and error bars between different classes overlap. }

-Our approach instead captures capacitance information in the \dimens{8}{8} patch around the centroid which covers a sufficient neighborhood to capture spatial variations caused by different liquid drops while keeping input size computationally manageable. \textit{This spatial information implicitly captures the effects of surface tension which affect how the liquid spreads across the surfaces and interacts with neighboring electrodes.} For example as shown in Fig.~\ref{fig:surface_tension}, when comparing water ($\gamma\approx72 ~mN/m$) and isopropyl alcohol ($\gamma\approx23~mN/m$), alcohol spreads and flattens more easily.
+\red{Our approach instead extract capacitance measurements from an \dimens{8}{8} patch centered at the detected droplet location.
+This region is large enough to capture spatial spreading behavior while remaining computationally efficient. }\textit{This spatial information implicitly captures the effects of surface tension which affect how the liquid spreads across the surfaces and interacts with neighboring electrodes.} For example as shown in Fig.~\ref{fig:surface_tension}, when comparing water ($\gamma\approx72 ~mN/m$) and isopropyl alcohol ($\gamma\approx23~mN/m$), alcohol spreads and flattens more easily.
 So for the same volume, alcohol occupies a larger surface area and changes the capacitance in a larger neighborhood compared to water.

-We designed a compact convolutional neural network to comprehensively extract all these features effectively, specifically designed for single-frame classification.
-The network includes two convolutional layers with 3×3 kernels, increasing channel depth from 1 to 32 and then 64, each followed by max pooling.
-Dropout is applied after the convolutional blocks to prevent overfitting.
-The flattened features pass through a fully connected layer with ReLU activation, another dropout layer, and an output layer for classification.
-This lightweight model effectively extracts spatial features from individual frames, enabling reliable detection of adulteration types and other liquid categories.
+\red{We designed a compact CNN to comprehensively extract all these features effectively.
+The network consists of two convolutional layers with \dimens{3}{3} kernels followed by max pooling and dropout.
+This lightweight architecture effectively extracts discriminative spatial features from individual frames, enabling robust liquid and adulteration classification. }